steipete/steipete.com/_posts/2020-05-19-how-to-macos-core-dump.md

 - [2019: GeoSn0w, Debugging macOS Kernel For Fun](https://geosn0w.github.io/Debugging-macOS-Kernel-For-Fun/)

 # Conclusion
 After writing up my story here, I found [an article on "Mr. Macintosh"](https://mrmacintosh.com/10-15-4-update-wake-from-sleep-kernel-panic-in-16-mbpro-2019/) which documents the very same wake-from-sleep kernel panic.
 It seems it is fixed in macOS 10.15.5 Beta 4, so there's no need for me to actually send a macOS Core Dump anymore.

 Still, it was an interesting road and learning experience.

+# Update: Human Reply + coredump via Network
+A week after their initial "macOS Core Dump" reply, and me sending a lot of questions their way, I got a really nice reply that explains the process via networking and a second Mac, so I'm sharing this fore future reference:

+Any Mac will work as a coredump server; you just need a gigabyte or so of free space per coredump.
+The kernel dump client can only be configured to transmit on a hard-wired Ethernet port, either built-in or over Thunderbolt.
+There is no support for transmitting core dumps across the AirPort interface, USB Ethernet, or across third-party Ethernet interfaces.
+This is an issue for early MacBook Air models which have no built-in Ethernet or Thunderbolt interfaces.

+On the server (non-panicking) machine run:
+`sudo mkdir /PanicDumps`
+`sudo chown root:wheel /PanicDumps`
+`sudo chmod 1777 /PanicDumps`
+`sudo launchctl load -w /System/Library/LaunchDaemons/com.apple.kdumpd.plist`

+To verify that the core dump server is active
+`sudo launchctl list | grep kdump`
+This should return: `- 0 com.apple.kdumpd`

+On the client (panicking) machine run the following commands Locate the IP address of the core dump server.
+`sudo nvram boot-args="debug=0xd44 _panicd_ip=10.0.40.2 kdp_match_name=en7”`

+Where `10.0.40.2` is replaced by the IP address of the server and en7 is replaced by the name of the client’s Ethernet interface.
+You can use this command to show all of the network interfaces on the system: `ifconfig -a`

+Then reboot: `sudo reboot`

+If you hang, NMI the machine by hitting the buttons Left-⌘ + Right-⌘ + Power.
+This will generate a coredump file on the server machine in the directory `/PanicDumps`.
+If you panic, the coredump file will be generated automatically on the server machine in the `/PanicDumps` directory.
+Compress the coredump file saved to `/PanicDumps`, and attach that to a feedback report.
+(Attachments have to be a zip, not a folder)